101 Tips for the Parents of Boys with Autism by Ken Siri (2015).

 42% Enzymes might be helpful in other ways for those with autism.
 Keeping the gut free of undigested material prevents putrefaction that might lead to pathogenic bacterial blooms and yeast problems.
 Give probiotics and prebiotics after a meal to maximize absorption, as stomach acid is then otherwise engaged.

-Patel & DuPont (2015), add synbiotics to that group.
+Patel, R. & DuPont, H. (2015) add synbiotics to that group.
 In their article they define ‘bacteriotherapy’ as to include all three because they each have ‘slightly different agents’.
 They describe ‘probiotics as ‘living bacteria or fungi that benefit the host; ‘prebiotics’ as nondigestible compounds that favorably change intestinal microbiota; and ‘synbiotics’ are defined as products that contain/combine both.
 All three are used to treat and prevent an array of diseases.
 The human gut microbiota plays an important role in human health.”

-According to Sequeira & Ahmed (2012),the brain is composed of three distinct tissue types: gray matter, white matter, and cerebrospinal fluid.
+According to Sequeira, S., Ahmed, M. (2012),the brain is composed of three distinct tissue types: gray matter, white matter, and cerebrospinal fluid.
 Being highly plastic, brain tissues undergo short and long term changes in structure when cognitive tasks are performed and repeated.
 Also, it is hypothesized that neuronal activity causes network ‘pruning’ or the formation of new synapses and concurrent elimination of old synapses, resulting in synaptic efficiency, tissue thickness, and enhanced cognitive ability.
 In autism, these functions are interrupted, or do not occur the way they do in a neuro-typical brain.

-In an article by de Theije, et al. (2011), the authors “review focuses on the importance of allergic gastrointestinal problems in ASD.
+De Theije, C., Wu, J., et al. (2011) “review focuses on the importance of allergic gastrointestinal problems in ASD.
 Alo provide an overview of the possible gut-to-brain pathways and discuss opportunities for pharmaceutical and/or nutritional approaches to therapy.”

-Jones, et al. (2006) in an article, almost too technical for me to decipher, seems to say that when scientists know more about the disorder they will better be able to target treatment.
-They do say in plain language however, that the “…functional gastrointestinal disorder (FGID) has a “psychosocial disturbance” connection.
+Jones, M. & Dilley, J. (2006) say that "functional gastrointestinal disorder (FGID) has a “psychosocial disturbance” connection.
 “The Central Nervous System (CNS - fight or flight response) are present in many patients with FGID and are increasingly prevalent in referral populations.”
 This condition “can influence digestive function, symptom perception, illness behavior and outcome.
 Conversely, visceral pain can affect central pain perception, mood and behavior.”

 32%/100 Experience has shown that most people on the autism spectrum will benefit from a diet that is strictly free of gluten and dairy; therefore, the removal of these should be considered the foundation for dietary interventions.
 Additional changes are almost always needed for optimum improvement, but one size does not fit all.
 Every parent’s goal is to find the ideal foods that will provide maximum benefit without being unnecessarily restrictive.